Irish language in Newfoundland

-The Irish language was once spoken by some immigrants to the island of Newfoundland before it disappeared in the early 20th century.
+The Irish language was once spoken by some immigrants on the island of Newfoundland before it disappeared in the early 20th century.
 The language was introduced through mass immigration by Irish speakers, chiefly from counties Waterford, Tipperary and Cork.
 Local place names in the Irish language include Newfoundland (Talamh an Éisc; 'Land of the Fish'), St. John's (Baile Sheáin), Ballyhack (Baile Hac), Cappahayden (Ceapach Éidín), Kilbride and St. Bride's (Cill Bhríde), Duntara, Port Kirwan and Skibbereen (Scibirín).
 The dialect of Irish spoken in Newfoundland is said to resemble the Munster Irish of the 18th century.
 While the distinct local dialect is now considered extinct, the Irish language is still taught locally and the Gaelic revival organization Conradh na Gaeilge remains active in the province.